futoin/web/docs/cid/index.md

 powerful and handy than any "Swiss Army knife" type of tool.**

-> For mono-technology developers, it's usually not a problem to have tailored development environment, but such approach is not acceptable with grow of experience, active project count and tool set due to unavoidable human mistakes.
+> For mono-technology developers, it's usually not a problem to have tailored development environment, but such approach is not acceptable with growth of experience, active project count and tool set due to unavoidable human mistakes.

 As with any other conceptual FutoIn project, it has a dedicated specification: [FTN16][].